 Skin in the game is a big thread for Antifragile.

 Skin in the game means people who take part in a system should also lose out if that system goes bust.
 And that’s not what it’s happening today.

-For example, the Roman had the chief architects and constructors stand beneath the bridge they had just erected.
+For example, the Romans had the chief architects and constructors stand beneath the bridge they had just erected.

 Today instead overpaid bankers can bankrupt a bank, or the whole system, and walk away with big bonuses.

-That’s akin to transfer fragility from one party to the other, so that one party becomes antifragile at the expense of other innocent players and bystanders.
+That’s akin to transferring fragility from one party to the other so that one party becomes antifragile at the expense of other innocent players and bystanders.